Disclaimer

 - Run the

-command without any arguments: - Your cursor will move to the next line, and the terminal will appear to wait.
+catcommand without any arguments: - Your cursor will move to the next line, and the terminal will appear to wait.

 - Type some text, for example: